Intrinsically Motivated Compositional Language Emergence: Experiments

-We compare our Intrinsic Speaker model with the following baselines to highlight the significance of our contributions.
+Compared to \citet{ruis2020benchmark}, that only studies generalization in the concept to action mapping, we have a two-stage generalization process that studies the speaker's ability to generalize to unseen concepts and the listener's ability to generalize to unseen sequence of messages.
+We compare our Intrinsic Speaker model with the baselines provided in the gComm environment.

-\paragraph{Oracle Listener:} For each cell, we zero-pad the grid encoding with an extra bit, and set the bit ($=1$) for the cell containing the target object.
-This way, the listener has complete information about the target in context of the distractors.
-We use this baseline as our upper limit of performance.
+\begin{itemize}[leftmargin=*,noitemsep] \item \textbf{Oracle Listener:} We zero-pad each cell in the grid encoding with an extra bit and set bit$=1$ for the cell containing the target object.
+Hence, listener has complete information about the target.
+This constitutes the upper limit of performance.

-\paragraph{Perfect Speaker:} The speaker is represented using an Identity matrix that channels the input directly to the listener.
-Thus, it is perfectly compositional and helps us understand how perfect compositionality can lead to faster convergence.
+\item \textbf{Perfect Speaker:} The speaker is represented using an Identity matrix that channels the input directly to the listener (perfectly compositional).

+\item \textbf{Random Speaker:} The speaker transmits a set of random messages to the listener which it must ignore (and focus on its own observation).

+\item \textbf{Fixed Speaker:} The speaker's transmissions are masked with a set of \textit{ones}.
+It shows whether the speaker indeed influences the listener.